richardcblewett/cat-breed-chooser-backend/README.md

 ## Security
 Spring security is included in the code, but not fully implemented.
 I chose to have everything ready in case there was time to implement user logins and user profiles - but there was not.
 <br><br>

+# User Stories
+All user stories assume the user is interested in getting a new cat and wants to do some initial research about the different cat breeds available.

+## MVP
+[x] As a user, I want to be able to browse the different breeds of cat so that I can do some research on breeds I know and find out if they will be a good choice for me.
+[x] As a user who has children, I want to be able to search for cats that a good with children so I don't have to worry about cats and children not getting along.
+[x] As a user who values intelligence, I want to be able to search for cat breeds that are at or above a certain intelligence threshold.
+[x] As a user who likes clean animals, I want to be able to search cat breeds and exclude those breeds who are not up to my standards.

+## Future Goals
+- As a user, I want to be able to search for more cat breed characteristics.
+  - _The backend database has more data that could be accessed - it is a matter of finding the time to expand the frontend query form and update the backend to return more data._
+  - _There is always the option to return more data from the backend by default, but sending an entire database the frontend on a query defeats the purpose of having a backend._
+- As a user, I want to be able to login to the site and keep track of the different cat breeds in which I am interested.
+  - _Most of the backend code to allow this is already in place, but needs to be implemented._
+  - _In order to correctly implement user accounts, I would want to use available authentication services such as Google Authenticator and other similar tools.
+I'd rather not track individual users personal information_
+- As a user, I want to be able to search in my local area for specific breeds of cat that are available to adopt.
+  - _Once user information is incorporated, this options may become a possibility.
+But it would be a ways down the road._
+- As a user, I want to receive alerts when a cat of a specific breed is available to adopt in my area.
+  - _Again, this would depend on having user and location area available.
+May be the equivalent of a pipe dream_

+<br><br>